-The proper use of personal information is integral to the day-to-day business of WA Police and is administered internally with a focus on achieving our legislated functions and policing priorities.
+The proper use of personal information is integral to the day-to-day business of the WA Police Force and is administered internally with a focus on achieving our legislated functions and policing priorities.
 Personal information collected is also released back to individuals for their own use through the National Police Certificate scheme or through crash and crime reports for related incidents.
 This information may also be key in achieving a whole-of-government approach to seamless services and WA Police maintain constructive partnerships with other government agencies in support of this purpose.

 Personal information is information or a documented opinion about an individual whose identity is apparent, or can reasonably be ascertained from the information or opinion.
 Personal information includes your name, address and any other information that could readily be used to identify you.

-WA Police seeks access to information from other sources, where it is not inconsistent with legislative requirements, to assist in the prevention, detection, investigation, prosecution or punishment of criminal offences, breaches of the law imposing a penalty or sanction or breaches of a prescribed law.
+The WA Police Force seeks access to information from other sources, where it is not inconsistent with legislative requirements, to assist in the prevention, detection, investigation, prosecution or punishment of criminal offences, breaches of the law imposing a penalty or sanction or breaches of a prescribed law.